peterhinch/micropython-fourier/README.md

 algorithms.py | Pure Python DFT used as basis for asm code. |

-Test programs `dftadc.py` and `dfttest.py` provide means of demonstrating the code with ADC and synthetic data respectively. `dftadc.py` also illustrates the use of a window function.
+Test programs `dftadc.py` and `dfttest.py` provide means of demonstrating the code with ADC and synthetic data respectively. `dftadc_tests.py` also illustrates the use of a window function.
+For ease of reading the test programs print phase angles in degrees.

 Test programs require `dft.py`, `dftclass.py`, `polar.py`, and `window.py`.
 Note that `dft.py` cannot be frozen as bytecode because of it use of assembler.